puppetlabs/puppet-docs/source/index.markdown

 * [Style Guide](./guides/style_guide.html) --- Puppet community conventions
 * [Best Practices](./guides/best_practices.html) --- use Puppet effectively

+### Puppet on Windows

+Manage Windows nodes side by side with your \*nix infrastructure, with Puppet Enterprise 2.5 and Puppet 2.7.

+{% include windows.html %}

 ### Tuning and Scaling

 Puppet's default configuration is meant for prototyping and designing a site.
 Once you're ready for production deployment, learn how to adjust Puppet for peak performance.